-The study of career development courses has continued into 2001.
-In this review of literature we found 46 studies that reported outputs and outcomes (see Table 1).
-Fourteen (3%) of the studies cited are dissertation reports (Baldwin, Bash, Broley, Folsom, Kilk, Lisansky, Montolio, Oreshnick, Peng, Robinson, Wachs, Weist, Wiseman, and Williamson) and one is unpublished (Schmidt).
+The study of career development courses has continued into 2005.
+In this review of literature we found 50 studies that reported outputs and outcomes (see Table 1).
+Sixteen (32%) of the studies cited are dissertation reports (Baldwin, Bash, Broley, Crommett, Folsom, Kilk, Lisansky, Montolio, Oreshnick, Poole, Robinson, Smith-Keller, Wachs, Weist, Wiseman, and Williamson) and one is unpublished (Schmidt).
 In the following paragraphs, we will briefly describe the dependent variables used as outputs and major findings in the studies we reviewed.
 We begin with the earliest studies.

-Insert Table 1 about here Summary of Studies of Career Course Outputs and Outcomes the Career Maturity Inventory (CMI; Crites, 1973) and reflects subjective reactions toward making a career decision along with other cognitive variables involved in a career choice.
+Insert Table 1 about here Summary of Studies of Career Course Outputs and Outcomes

+Table 1 includes more than six outputs that are measured by standardized instruments.
+In this paragraph, we introduce the most frequently used outputs, generally in the order of their presentation in the table.
+The career maturity output reported in several studies was measured by the Career Maturity Inventory (CMI; Crites, 1973) and reflects subjective reactions toward making a career decision along with other cognitive variables involved in a career choice.
 A related instrument, The Career Development Inventory (CDI; Super, Thompson, Lindeman, Jordaan, & Myers, 1981), assesses statements of occupational preference, knowledge of self and career, and career planning orientation.
-Internal locus of control refers to increased autonomy and self-reliance with career planning and decision making as measured by Rotter's Internal-External Locus-of-Control Scale (Rotter, 1966.
+Internal locus of control refers to increased autonomy and self-reliance with career planning and decision making as measured by Rotter's Internal-External Locus-of-Control Scale (Rotter, 1966).
 The career decidedness or decreased career indecision output is intended to capture those studies that either reported increased career decidedness or reduced career indecision.
 This output is often measured by the Career Decision Scale (CDS; Osipow, Carney, Winer, Yanico, & Koschier, 1976).
 Career decision-making ability refers to skills at making career decisions with a more rational career decision-making approach.
 The vocational identity outcome is concerned with clarity of vocational goals, interests, and personality and is measured by the My Vocational Situation (MVS; Holland, Daiger, & Power, 1980).
 The career thoughts output is measured by the Career Thoughts Inventory (CTI; Sampson, Peterson, Lenz, Reardon, & Saunders, 1996).